-1. The Nuisance Abatement Board may consider cases that have an order from the Code Enforcement Board finding a violation of Sections 14-21, 14-31, 14-41, or 5-314, LCC, and remain in violation of the Code Enforcement Board's order.
-Appendix 2 provides a useful summary of the progression of a case from the Code Enforcement Board to the Nuisance Abatement Board and what happens afterwards.
+1. The NAB may consider cases that have an order from the CEB finding a violation of Sections 14-21, 14-31, 14-41, or 5-314, LCC, and remain in violation of the CEB's order.
+Appendix 2 provides a useful summary of the progression of a case from the CEB to the NAB and what happens afterwards.

-2. The County may abate violations of Sections 14-21, 14-31, or 5-314, LCC, if the Nuisance Abatement Board determines that a building or premises presents a serious and continuing danger to the public and/or occupants.
+- 2. The County may abate violations of Sections 14-21, 14-31, or 5-314, LCC, if the NAB determines that a building or premises presents a serious and continuing danger to the public and/or occupants.
 A building or premises presents a serious and continuing danger to the public and/or occupants when it is not safe.
-Factors evidencing a determination that a property is not safe may include, but are not limited to: unsecured or unsecurable dangerous conditions; a history demonstrating the property owner's failure to exercise reasonable control over the property, to keep it secure or safe; a history showing that the property has become an attractive nuisance to children or transients; a history showing a proliferation of criminal activity due to dilapidated conditions and lack of management and control over the premises; a history showing that notwithstanding the reasonable efforts of code compliance staff and/or the code enforcement board, the property remains in a condition which is dangerous to the public health, safety and welfare.

-3. The County may abate violations of Section 14-41, LCC, if the premises upon which the overgrowth exists is determined to be abandoned, and the Nuisance Abatement Board determines that the prohibited conditions at the premises present a serious and continuing danger to the public as set forth in Section 14-40, LCC.
-As used herein, the term "abandoned" means any premises that is not lawfully occupied or inhabited as evidenced by non-homestead status; overgrown and/or dead vegetation; nonpayment of taxes; electricity, water, or other utilities turned off or otherwise nonoperational; stagnant swimming pool; statements by neighbors, passersby, delivery agents or government agents; or other conditions which would indicate that the property is not lawfully inhabited.

-4. The burden is on the County to show by preponderance of the evidence that the building, premises, or overgrowth presents a serious and continuing danger to the public and/or occupants.
+Factors evidencing a determination that a property is not safe may include, but are not limited to: unsecured or unsecurable dangerous conditions; a history demonstrating the property owner's failure to exercise reasonable control over the property, to keep it secure or safe; a history showing that the property has become an attractive nuisance to children or transients; a history showing a proliferation of criminal activity due to dilapidated conditions and lack of management and control over the premises; a history showing that notwithstanding the reasonable efforts of code compliance staff and/or the CEB, the property remains in a condition which is dangerous to the public health, safety and welfare. - 3.
+The County may abate violations of Section 14-41, LCC, if the premises upon which the overgrowth exists is determined to be abandoned, and the NAB determines that the prohibited conditions at the premises present a serious and continuing danger to the public as set forth in Section 14-40, LCC.
+As used herein, the term "abandoned" means any premises that is not lawfully occupied or inhabited as evidenced by non-homestead status; overgrown and/or dead vegetation; nonpayment of taxes; electricity, water, or other utilities turned off or otherwise non-operational; stagnant swimming pool; statements by neighbors, passersby, delivery agents or government agents; or other conditions which would indicate that the property is not lawfully inhabited. - 4.
+The burden is on the County to show by preponderance of the evidence that the building, premises, or overgrowth presents a serious and continuing danger to the public and/or occupants.

-VI.NOTICE AND HEARING PROCEDUREA.NOTICE
+VI.
+NOTICE AND HEARING PROCEDURE

+A. NOTICE

-If a Code Inspector determines that a building or premises previously found to be in violation of Sections 14-21, 14-31, 14-41, or 5-314, LCC, by the Code Enforcement Board remains in violation and believes it to present a serious and continuing danger to the public and/or occupants of the building, the Code Inspector shall notify the violator of the public nuisance and provide a reasonable time to abate the public nuisance.
-Should the violation continue beyond the reasonable time specified for abatement, the Code Inspector shall notify the Nuisance Abatement Board and request a hearing.
-The Nuisance Abatement Board, through its clerical staff, shall schedule a hearing, and notice of such hearing shall be as provided in Section 6-36 of the Leon County Code of Laws.
+If a Code Inspector determines that a building or premises previously found to be in violation of Sections 14-21, 14-31, 14-41, or 5-314, LCC, by the CEB remains in violation and believes it to present a serious and continuing danger to the public and/or occupants of the building, the Code Inspector shall notify the Alleged Violator of the public nuisance and provide a reasonable time to abate the public nuisance.
+Should the violation continue beyond the reasonable time specified for abatement, the Code Inspector shall notify the NAB and request a hearing.
+The NAB, through its clerical staff, shall schedule a hearing, and notice of such hearing shall be as provided in Section 6-36, LCC.